 Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and/or to order!

-Our first image shows off the “group of 9” NEW schemes for our January 2023 production.
+Our first image shows off the “group of 6” NEW Greenville 86′ Auto Parts “BRO” 1970+ Version Box Car schemes for our April 2023 production.
 Please click on the images at right for pricing, SKUs, high resolution photos, prototype photos, car number options, and to order!

 Tangent Scale Models offers high-end HO models of the Greenville 86’ High Cube Double Plug Door Box Car in HO scale!
 This is not just a single box car model, but instead a system of 86’ High Cube Double Plug Door Box Car models.

-Our January 2023 release replicates an important group of Greenville cars: over one-quarter of Greenville’s production was built between 1977-1978.
+If the above 1970 BRO cars weren’t enough to catch your eye, check out some of our January 2023 releases, Greenville’s 1977-1978 production.
+Over one-quarter of Greenville’s production was built between 1977-1978.
 These 1977-1978 cars are distinctive, with five grab irons on each side and corresponding ladders/grab iron configurations on the ends.
 This is the tenth Greenville body style in our line (yes TENTH, you read that right), including multiple specific body variations, four different brake layouts (two brake systems), four different draft gear combinations, and three underframe styles which incorporate Center-of-Car Cushioning and End-Of-Car Cushioning options.

 Here is an example of a 1978-built Greenville 86’ High Cube Double Plug Door Box Car right after delivery, in Canadian National paint!
 CN rostered three orders of Greenville cars, but this order for 80 cars in 1978 was the largest.
 The 1978 cars have body-mounted brake gear and End-of-Car Cushioning components, along with that signature 5-grab iron body that makes them stand out from any other style of 86’ Greenville box car.
 Some of these cars have lasted in their original CNA brown delivery scheme for a long time – we can verify an example to at least 2016!